conormkelly/shitcask/README.md

 ## How do I use it?

-1. Start the server via: `npm run local`
+1. Start the server via: `npm start`
-2. `node ./demo.js` to run the demo client queries.
+2. In a separate terminal, run: `npm run demo` to run the demo client queries.

+You should then be able to review the logs in the client and server terminals.

 _The client will be split into a separate repo in future._